DKMitt/reactjs16/README.md

 ### Table of Contents

   -  Description
-  -  What I Learned From This
+  -  What I Learned From Working With This Tutorial
-  -  Website Technologies
+  -  Website Technologies Used
-  -  How to Use This App
+  -  How to View This App
   -  File and Directory Structure
   -  Revision History

 ----

 ### Description
-A.
+A look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding with Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.

 ----

-### What I Learned From This
+### What I Learned From Working With This Tutorial
-- ​
+- ​A Better Understanding & Creating of Components
-- ​
+- ​State, Inline Conditionals & Basic Events
--
+- LifeCycle Methods
 - ​
 - ​

 ----

-### Website Technologies
+### Website Technologies Used

 Description of website technologies used to develop this app.